Ayush-k-Shukla/system-design-learning/webapp/docs/High Level Design/Uncategorized/Bloom-filters.md

-# Bloom Filters
+# 🌸 Bloom Filters

-1. Suppose we want to query some existance but we are okay with some false positive.
-Like Netflix don't want to show you already watched movies.
+1. Suppose we want to query some existence but we are okay with some false positives.
+For example, Netflix doesn't want to show you already watched movies.
-2. It is kind of a probablistic Data structure which allows us to quickly check whether an element might be in set.
+2. It is a kind of probabilistic data structure which allows us to quickly check whether an element might be in a set.

+---

 ### Components

 1. **Bit Array**
-   1. an bit array of size `n` where intially all bits are set to zero.
+   1. A bit array of size `n` where initially all bits are set to zero.
-2. **Hash functions**
+2. **Hash Functions**
-   1. An hash function takes a input and map it to an index of the bit array.
+   1. A hash function takes an input and maps it to an index of the bit array.
-   2. In filters we use `k` hash functions, so for each value there will be k index to be mapped in array.
+   2. In filters, we use `k` hash functions, so for each value there will be k indexes to be mapped in the array.

+---

 ### Working

-1. For each value we get k index and mark bits as 1 there.
+1. For each value, we get k indexes and mark bits as 1 there.
-2. In lookup we see if all bits for given value's hash are 1 then value is present in set.
+2. In lookup, we see if all bits for a given value's hash are 1, then the value is present in the set.
-3. If any of the index is off then the value is not present.
+3. If any of the indexes is off, then the value is not present.
-4. There can be false positive as well.
+4. There can be false positives as well.

+---

-### Things to consider
+### Things to Consider

-1. There is one drawback that traditional bloom filters don't support deletion
+1. There is one drawback: traditional Bloom filters don't support deletion.
-2. Size `n` we have to choose correctly, as large can reduce false positives but can increase memory usage.
+2. Size `n` must be chosen correctly, as large can reduce false positives but can increase memory usage.
 3. Higher `k` improves accuracy but slows down insertions and lookups.
-4. For more dynamic datasets we can use Scalable Bloom filters etc.
+4. For more dynamic datasets, we can use Scalable Bloom filters, etc.

+---

-### Where to Not use
+### Where Not to Use

 1. Where false positives are not acceptable.
-2. If exact checks are needed
+2. If exact checks are needed.
-3. If deleting an element is necessary
+3. If deleting an element is necessary.
-4. Storage is not an issue
+4. Storage is not an issue.

+---

-### Real world Applications
+### Real World Applications

 | **Use Case**         | **Company/Service**               | **Why Bloom Filters?**                |
 | -------------------- | --------------------------------- | ------------------------------------- |